 Obviously, this is a long-term, life-long condition, and your child will always bear the consequences.
 As such, you have a right to speak with our birth injury lawyers and pursue justice and compensation.
 We'll be happy to answer all of your questions and advise you on how best to move forward.

 Labor and Delivery Birth Injuries

 With the evolution of science and technology we have a number of tools that can help diagnose, prevent or assist doctors and nurses in monitoring a fetus.
 One of the tools that is used is called the electronic fetal monitoring system.
 When a woman is in labor, she is hooked up to a machine so that the medical professionals can monitor the fetal heart rate.
-The heart rate provides a gauge to measure and identify patterns and helps to determine if the baby is in trouble.
-Frequently birth injuries are related to failure to perform actions in a timely manner.
+The heart rate provides a gauge to identify patterns and helps to determine if the baby is in trouble.
+Frequently, birth injuries are related to failure to perform actions in a timely manner.
 Birth injuries can take on a number of different forms, including: